Rerandomization with Diminishing Covariate Imbalance and Diverging Number of Covariates: Finite-sample Diagnoses and Simulation Studies

 where $\tilde{\bs{\wy}}$, $\bs{\pi}$ and $\bs{\Omega}$ are the same as defined before, and $\lambda_{\max}(\cdot)$ denotes the largest eigenvalue of a matrix. \end{proposition}

-Proposition \ref{prop:bias_mse} characterizes the maximum bias and root mean squared error under any given design.
-It is not difficult to see that, when the design $\mathcal{D}$ is the CRE, the maximum mean in \eqref{eq:max_bias} achieves its minimum value 0, and the maximum root mean squared error in \eqref{eq:max_mse} achieves its minimum value 1.
+Proposition \ref{prop:bias_mse} characterizes the maximum bias and root MSE under any given design.
+It is not difficult to see that, when the design $\mathcal{D}$ is the CRE, the maximum mean in \eqref{eq:max_bias} achieves its minimum value 0, and the maximum root MSE in \eqref{eq:max_mse} achieves its minimum value 1.
 This implies that the CRE is minimax optimal; see also \citet{W1981}.
 However, this does not contradict with our Corollary \ref{cor:improve}, which shows that the difference-in-means estimator under ReM always has smaller or equal variance and shorter or equal symmetric quantile ranges than that under the CRE asymptotically.
 The reason is that Proposition \ref{prop:bias_mse} considers all possible configurations of potential outcomes, including the case with $R_n^2=0$, i.e., the potential outcomes are uncorrelated with the covariates.
 In this case, the asymptotic distribution of $\hat{\tau}$ under ReM reduces to that under the CRE.

 More importantly, Proposition \ref{prop:bias_mse} can help us conduct some finite-sample diagnoses for rerandomization.
-Given any acceptance probability $p_n$ and covariates $\bs{X}$ for each unit, we can estimate $\bs{\pi}$ and $\bs{\Omega}$ by simulating treatment assignments from the corresponding ReM, based on which we can then investigate the maximum bias and root mean squared error in \eqref{eq:max_bias} and \eqref{eq:max_mse}.
-In practice, we may consider several choices of $p_n$ and $\bs{X}$, and compare them taking into account both the improvement they can bring as shown in Corollary \ref{cor:improve} and the finite-sample biases they may cause as shown in Proposition \ref{prop:bias_mse}.
+Given any acceptance probability $p$ and covariates $\bs{X}$ for each unit, we can estimate $\bs{\pi}$ and $\bs{\Omega}$ by simulating treatment assignments from the corresponding ReM, based on which we can then investigate the maximum bias and root MSE in \eqref{eq:max_bias} and \eqref{eq:max_mse}.
+In practice, we may consider several choices of $p$ and $\bs{X}$, and compare them taking into account both the improvement they can bring as shown in Corollary \ref{cor:improve} and the finite-sample biases they may cause as shown in Proposition \ref{prop:bias_mse}; see the next subsection for details.